Mercerenies/latitude/docs/tutorial/flow.md

 Many of the other looping constructs rely on iterators and collections, which will be discussed later.

-Each of the looping constructs described here (but, for efficiency reasons, *not* the collection ones which will be described later) has a variant which ends in an asterisk: `loop*`, `while*`, `times*`, `upto*`, and `downto*`.
-This variant behaves like the original construct except that it also enables exiting the loop prematurely.
+`loop` and `while` each have variants labeled, respectively, `loop*` and `while*`.
+These variants behave like the original constructs except that they also enable exiting the loop prematurely.

 Specifically, two additional methods become available: `next` and `last`. `next` takes no arguments and jumps back to the start of the